 One little caveat before we dive in—this stuff can get really technical, so be prepared to exercise the left side of your brain for the next several paragraphs.
-But regardless of if you're installing the system yourself or are hiring a contractor to do it for you, knowing how it all works is extremely beneficial as it will help you better maintain, modify, and troubleshoot it in the future.
+Whether installing the system yourself or hiring a contractor to do it for you, knowing how it all works is extremely beneficial as it will help you better maintain, modify, and troubleshoot it in the future.
 Plus, if you are hiring someone, the more you know about the process, the better for everyone.

 Flow Rate and Pressure

 The first basic concept to understand is the relationship between flow rate and pressure.

 Flow rate can be described as the volume or “amount” of water that comes through a water pumping system.
 A high flow rate is associated with more water, and a low flow rate is associated with less water.
 Flow rate is expressed in gallons per minute or GPM.